Location icon Find your local

 3. Invest in HRVs & ERVs

-A heat recovery ventilator (HRV) is a controlled ventilation system that reduces high humidity, pollutants and odours by replacing stale air with fresh warm air.
+A heat recovery ventilator (HRV) is a controlled ventilation system that reduces high humidity, pollutants and odours by replacing stale air with fresh, warm air.
 The two air streams are always 100 percent separated.
-The fresh air introduced into your home is warm and dry and provides a permanently fresh, healthy, indoor environment.
+The fresh air introduced into your home is warm and dry and provides a permanently fresh, healthy indoor environment.

 How do HRVs Work?